funkhaus/fuxt/README.md

 -   Document the included WordPress components
 -   Document the fuxt-backend theme auto-installs
--   Get this working using generated routes: https://github.com/nuxt-community/sitemap-module
 -   Perhaps add this for better SEO: https://developers.google.com/search/docs/guides/intro-structured-data or https://www.npmjs.com/package/nuxt-jsonld
 -   Make the backend URL be protocol agnostic, this requires fixing wp-link and maybe wp-menu-item?
 -   Get SCSS functions for type settings working: https://github.com/funkhaus/fuxt/issues/1
 -   Maybe at some point, update Google Tracking with this.
 Waiting on it to get better: https://github.com/nuxt-community/gtm-module